Amdrel/jamiekuppens.com/content/posts/app-engine-flexible-explained.md

 Categories = ["Development"]
 +++

-**NOTICE: This article was written several years ago and is likely out of date.**
+**⚠️NOTICE: This article was written several years ago and is likely out of date.**

 App Engine is a service by Google that provides hosting for web applications.
 Depending on how much traffic your application receives, App Engine will dynamically allocate resources to your